 If the keyboard problem is resolved, carefully reconnect the external numeric keypad and the external keyboard.
-Ensure that you have seated the connectors correctly.
+Make sure that you have seated the connectors correctly.

-If the problem persists, ensure that the correct device driver is installed by doing the following:
+If the problem persists, make sure that the correct device driver is installed by doing the following:

-- 1. Go to Control Panel.
+- 1. Open Control Panel.
 Change the view of Control Panel from Category to Large icons or Small icons. - 2.
 Click Keyboard. - 3.
 Select the Hardware tab.
-In the Device Properties pane, ensure that you see this message: Device Status: This device is working properly.
+In the Device Properties pane, make sure that you see this message: Device Status: This device is working properly.